-These FAQs cover all the essential questions expats ask in facebook groups all the time.
+These FAQs cover all the essential questions expats ask in Facebook groups all the time, especially, when they are moving to Tbilisi.
 Get the answers ahead of time so you know what to expect.

 If you are looking for our guide & FAQs on how and why to move your taxes to Georgia (Hint: 1% Tax rates, really) read the full guide here.